aprabh96/Speech-to-Text-with-Visual-Context-Correction/README.md

 # Speech-to-Text with Visual Context Correction
 **by Psynect Corp**

 This application allows you to transcribe your speech to text using OpenAI's models, while leveraging visual context from your screen to correct transcription errors.
-Simply press Ctrl+Q to start recording, and press Ctrl+Q again to stop recording and get your transcription directly copied to your clipboard and automatically pasted into your active text field.
+Simply press Ctrl+Q or click your middle mouse button (scroll wheel) to start recording, speak naturally, then click again to stop and get your transcription automatically copied to your clipboard and pasted into your active text field.

+**Perfect for keyboard-free operation** - work entirely with your mouse for seamless voice-to-text workflows without ever touching the keyboard.

 ## Features